krzema12/kotlin-python/python/README.md

    a cleaner diff comparing to `box-tests-report.tsv` when something changes.
 E.g. when the failure reason changes, this file won't be affected for a given test - all that matters is that it still fails
 * `failure-count.tsv` - aggregated test failure reasons
+* `git-history-plot.svg` - a visual history of the number of box tests (passed VS all)

 #### Test stats